 Another intersection safety mitigation technique is to add channelizing lanes to provide turning traffic an opportunity leave the through traffic lanes when slowing / stopping to make a turning maneuver.
 Intersections that are near capacity and do not have appropriate right turn and/ or left turn lanes tend to have conflicts between through traffic and turning traffic in the same direction of travel resulting in a prevalence of rear-end type accidents.

 Accidents on curved roadway segments with high crash concentrations can be mitigated by installing centerline and shoulder rumble strips.
 These relatively low cost mitigation techniques can be implemented without acquiring new right-of-way.

 Certain segments of roadway currently have excess capacity: that is, the traffic volumes on the road are significantly lower than the volumes for which the road was designed.
 When roads are projected to retain this excess capacity, communities and stakeholders may consider "road diets."
 Road diets involve reducing the number of lanes on these road segments, in order to provide room for streetscape and multi-modal facilities, such as sidewalks, bike lanes, or transit stops, within the road right-of-way without causing future capacity concerns.
-This is especially true for road segments that have adjacent land-use patterns of commercial and residential development that can benefit from additional multi-modal facilities.
-Aesthetic improvements can also be implemented to improve the design of the corridor.
+This is especially true for road the separation of land uses, resulting in the development of new homes built in neighborhoods that are not connected to commercial areas, employment centers, or schools-leaving many residents dependent on a vehicle.
 Development limitations or complexities in cities or villages can restrict the amount or affordability of housing in these areas, leading to shortages of affordable housing in urban areas.
 These affordable housing shortages force many families and individuals to "drive til they qualify," that is, commute farther into the countryside where homes are cheaper.
-Planning and zoning for new housing, or higher-density housing, in areas close to jobs, services, and shopping can create more opportunities for new residential development in locations with lower transportation costs - while also reducing traffic and congestion.
+Planning and zoning for new housing, or higherdensity housing, in areas close to jobs, services, and shopping can create more opportunities for new residential development in locations with lower transportation costs - while also reducing traffic and congestion.

-Communities can also work to develop sidewalk or trail connections between residential neighborhoods and commercial areas or services, in order to provide
+Communities can also work to develop sidewalk or trail connections between residential neighborhoods and commercial areas or services, in order to provide alternative segments that have adjacent land-use patterns of commercial and residential development that can benefit from additional multi-modal facilities.
+Aesthetic improvements can also be implemented to improve the design of the corridor.